pngtoolskit.org

 FAQ

-The browser's PNG encoder uses default compression settings.
-For real PNG optimisation use a desktop tool like oxipng or pngquant.
-Or switch the output to WebP at quality 1.0 for near-lossless WebP.
+The browser's PNG encoder only does a fresh deflate pass — typically 0–10% saving.
+For real PNG optimisation use oxipng or pngquant on the desktop, or just switch the output to WebP at quality 1.0 for near-lossless WebP that's 40–60% smaller.

 Can the output be bigger than the input?

-Sometimes — e.g. converting a tiny 8-colour PNG (very efficient) to WebP can be larger.
-The size delta in the output row tells you when this happens.
+Yes — converting a tiny 8-colour PNG (already very efficient) to WebP can grow it.
+The size delta column shows when this happens; just keep the original in that case.